GTANAKA-LAB/SlowElectronics/HandwrittenTriangles_SNNreservoir/README.md

-Handwritten Triangle anomaly detection for authentication using a SNN reservoir.
+Handwritten Triangle anomaly detection for authentication using an SNN reservoir.